plugorgau/plug-services/README.md

 Bootstrapping new nodes:

-To bootstrap a new node, use the bootstrap keypair when creating it, then run the below command replacing "user" with the initial user - this should be something like "ubuntu" or "admin"
+To bootstrap a new node, use the bootstrap keypair when creating it, then run the below command replacing "user" with the initial user - this should be something like "ubuntu" or "admin".
+If your user requires a password for login or sudo access, add --ask-pass and --ask-sudo-pass as appropriate.

-* ansible-playbook bootstrap.yml -u user --private-key='secrets/ssh/glass-bootstrap' -i inventory --ask-become-pass
+` ansible-playbook bootstrap.yml -u user -i bootstrap `

 Performing a standard run: